kubestash/docs/docs/concepts/crds/restoresession/index.md

 `status.duration` specifies the total time taken to complete the restore process.

-#### status.deadline
+#### status.restoreDeadline

-`status.deadline` indicates the deadline of the restore process. `RestoreSession` will be considered `Failed` if the restore does not complete within this deadline.
+`status.restoreDeadline` indicates the deadline of the restore.
+Restore will be considered `Failed` if it does not complete within this deadline.

 #### status.totalComponents